Discography Ranked: Radiohead

 Ok Computer is where Radiohead began to realize their full potential since they added the needed element to their methodical alternative rock sound.
 Some fans might argue this is their best album, and at times, I agree with them.
 However, their release after Ok Computer is when the group truly found their identity.

 Yes, Ok Computer is a fantastic record, but the group strayed a lot farther away from the sound presented on it.
-Nonetheless, just about every track on the album is excellent.
+Just about every track on the album is excellent.
 Some of my favorites include Airbag, The Tourist, Paranoid Android, and No Surprises.

 1. Kid A (2000)